romeolandry/TF_Train_OD_IS/README.md

 **NOTE** To allow tensorflow to use all available memory of GPU  change the of ´GPU_MEM_CAP´ into [run_config](./configs/run_config.py).
 Set it to max memory of GPU. by default `None`. its mean Tensorflow doesn't allow all the available memory however some model need more memory for more performance.

 - `--type or -t` convert to Tensorflow frozen graph `freeze)`or Tensorflow-TensorRT for inference `tf_trt`
-- `-p or --path` path to model to convert .
+- `-m or --model` path to model to convert .
 For Tensorflow model directory (savedModel).
 - ` --mode` precision mode if you won a tf_trt model. eg: FP32
 - `--max_ws` MAX_WORKSPACE_SIZE_BITES for tf-trt model. eg: 8*(10**9)
 - `--input_size` Input size of image for eventual calibration.
 In case to convert to INT8